Arts & Entertainment Community

 Did I wait until I was in labor to tell Bowen?
 Yep, I sure did.
 So nice of me, right?
 POV of a woman making critical life decisions with her spouse while birthing a human: “You can’t disagree with me now, sucka!!”
 Lol.
 Just kidding.
 Kinda 🙂

-While I don’t totally remember how that conversation went (I was a little busy at the time), I do know that here we are 11 years later and instead of an Addison Quinn we have a bright and shining Clara Dawn.
+While I don’t totally remember exactly how that conversation went (I was a little busy at the time), I do know that here we are 11 years later and instead of an Addison Quinn we have a bright and shining Clara Dawn.

 Clara inside the theater at 512 Washington St. SE